sillsdev/khmer-character-specification/specification.md

 #### 5.3.7.
 Toandakhiat (​៍)

-Toandakhiat is used to silence the character, which usually is a consonant) it is placed on.
+Toandakhiat is used to silence the character, which usually is a consonant it is placed on.
 It is found to be used after a subscript once in the Choun Nath dictionary (i.e. អ្នកសិល្ប៍).
-It is also found after certain vowels with a few instances of when it preceded by a subscript.
+It is also found after certain vowels with a few instances of when it is preceded by a subscript.
 It gets ambiguous as to which character is silenced when Toandakhiat is placed after a consonant cluster and/or vowel.

-Examples of words with Toandakhiat placed:
+Examples of Toandakhiat placement:

-*   after a subscript and a vowel:
+*   after a subscript and vowel ិ :
 <table width="80%">
   <tr>
     <th width="20%">Khmer</th>